triton-inference-server/python_backend/README.md

 * cmake >= 3.17
 * numpy
 * rapidjson-dev
+* libarchive-dev

 ```
 pip3 install numpy
 ```

-On Ubuntu or Debian you can use the command below to install `rapidjson`:
+On Ubuntu or Debian you can use the command below to install `rapidjson` and `libarchive`:
 ```
-sudo apt-get install rapidjson-dev
+sudo apt-get install rapidjson-dev libarchive-dev
 ```

 2. Build Python backend